Jason Delay Player Props: Pirates vs. Rockies

 - Delay has had a base hit in five of nine games this season, and multiple hits once.

-- Delay has picked up an RBI twice this year, but just one in each of those games.
+- Delay has picked up an RBI twice this season, but just one in each of those games.

 - In three of nine games this season, he has scored, including multiple runs once.